FelixMalfait/star-history/public/blog/star-history-open-source-2022-platform-engineering.md

 ![gartner-report](/blog/assets/yearly-pick-platform-engineering-2022/gartner-report.webp)

-In this post, Star History picks out 10 open-source projects that served as the building blocks for Platform Engineering.
+In this post, Issue History picks out 10 open-source projects that served as the building blocks for Platform Engineering.

 ## Backstage